 National vision for early childhood education and care

 National Cabinet has asked federal, state and territory education and early years ministers to develop a national long-term vision for early childhood education and care.
 The vision will support parents’ workforce participation and children’s education and development outcomes.

 The Australian Government is developing an Early Years Strategy to shape its vision for the future of Australia’s children and their families.

 The Early Years Strategy will create a whole-of-government approach to the early years.
 It will set out the Australian Government’s vision for the future of our children and their families.

-The Australian Government has directed the Australian Competition and Consumer Commission (ACCC) to hold an inquiry into early childhood education and care prices.
+The Australian Competition and Consumer Commission (ACCC) has published its final report from its early childhood education and care price inquiry.